hatsune-miku/ssc/README.md

 # if didn't, use a VPN or switch to a chinese repository.
 $ bundle install

-# In slower CPU(s), these can take EXTREMELY LOOOOOOOOOOONG in first run.
+# for slower CPU(s), these can take EXTREMELY LOOOOOOOOOOONG in first run.
-$ yarn install            # about 25 mins on a raspberry pi. several seconds on a macbook pro 2018.
+$ yarn install            # about 25 mins on a raspberry pi.
+                          # several seconds on a macbook pro 2018.

 $ RAILS_ENV=production    # in a instant

-$ ./bin/webpack           # about 25 mins on a raspberry pi. several seconds on a macbook pro 2018.
+$ ./bin/webpack           # about 25 mins on a raspberry pi.
+                          # several seconds on a macbook pro 2018.

-$ rake assets:precompile  # about 25 mins on a raspberry pi. several seconds on a macbook pro 2018.
+$ rake assets:precompile  # about 25 mins on a raspberry pi.
+                          # several seconds on a macbook pro 2018.

 $ rake db:create          # about 5 s

 $ rake db:migrate         # about 5 s
 ```